Julie Nelson (footballer)

 Julie Elizabeth Nelson (born 4 June 1985) is an association football defender from Northern Ireland who plays for Crusaders Strikers.
 She represents Northern Ireland nationally as the record cap player.

 Club career

 Nelson played for Crusaders Newtownabbey Strikers from 2002 to 2010, with whom she won multiple championships and took part in 2010–11 UEFA Champions League qualifiers.
 She scored her team's only goal in the tournament in a 6–1 draw against FCR 2001 Duisburg.
 After stints in Iceland, England, and Scotland, where she won further trophies with Glasgow City F.C. and reached the last 16 and quarter-finals of the 2013–14 and 2014–15 UEFA Champions League, she returned to the Crusaders in 2016.
-She previously played for Durham, Everton, and Íþróttabandalag Vestmannaeyja.
+She previously played for Durham, Everton, and ÍBV.